CrackTC/nolib/etl/book/sicp_excerpt.md

 > The importance of this decomposition strategy is not simply that one is dividing the program into parts.
 After all, one can also partition a program into ten or a hundred parts without organizing them as a hierarchy.
 The hierarchy plays an important role in controlling complexity: it imposes an organization on the program that makes it substantially easier for our minds to grasp.

 > So a procedure definition should be able to suppress detail.
 The users of the procedure may not have written the procedure themselves, but may have obtained it from another programmer as a *black box*.
 A user should not need to know how the procedure is implemented in order to use it.

+> The idea of block structure originated with the programming language Algol 60.
+It appears in most advanced programming languages and is an important tool for helping to organize the construction of large programs.